Sac à glace sec pour l'insuline: How to Keep It Safe

 -

-Clearer airline pages: Many carriers plainly restate the 2.5 kg dry-ice limit and marking rules.
+Des pages de compagnies aériennes plus claires: Many carriers plainly restate the 2.5 kg dry-ice limit and marking rules.

-Perspicacité du marché: Travelers and small clinics favor reusable PCM sets et ajouter small dry-ice layers only for ultra-hot or multi-day legs.
+Perspicacité du marché: Travelers and small clinics favor reusable PCM sets et ajouter petit dry-ice layers only for ultra-hot or multi-day legs.
 This cuts waste and simplifies compliance while keeping insulin within 2–8 °C.

 FAQ: your dry ice pack for insulin questions